Find a therapist

 However, multiple meetings, regardless of how easy they were to book, can be time-consuming and emotionally draining.
 It can also become too difficult to compare if you book too many appointments; keep to only two or three meetings at a time.

-Considering Online Therapy in Canada
+Using Online Therapy in Canada

 The COVID-19 pandemic forever changed the landscape of online mental health care.
 Most providers had to pivot to remote sessions during the pandemic, and research is showing that online therapy is here to stay.
 Patients and practitioners are seeing positive outcomes from online therapy, at least on par with in-person sessions.
-Some people even seem to benefit more from online therapy.

 There are considerations when thinking about online vs. in person therapy.
 Virtual sessions offer added flexibility around busy schedules, and you can connect from anywhere you have an internet connection.
 That means you can work with practitioners or specialists you may not otherwise have access to locally.